isaacveg/FLamingo/README.md

 ## License

-FLamingo is licensed under the MIT License.
+FLamingo is licensed under the Apache License.
 See the [LICENSE](LICENSE) file for details.

 ## Citation